vecin2/em_automation/README.md

 Add a new folder to `%PATH%` environment variable or use an existing one, for example `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps`

- Run `sqltask.exe` from the root folder of an EO project or any subfolder, help message should be printed.
+ Run `sqltask.exe` from the root folder of an EO project or any subfolder, a help message should be printed.

 ### Configuration
-Open the command line and navigate to a folder inside an EO project and run `sqltask init`
+Open the command line, navigate to a folder inside an EO project and run `sqltask init`

 Follow the instructions on the screen when entering the configuration settings.
-The configuration is written to `<<project.home>>/project/sqltask/config/core.properties`
+They are written to `<<project.home>>/project/sqltask/config/core.properties`

-Settings can be adjusted by running the `init` command again or  by editing the `core.properties` file directly
+Settings can be adjusted by running the `init` command again or  by directly editing the `core.properties` file.

 ### Database Client